MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/limitations.md

 1. If you are using the Xamarin IDE alpha release, there is an issue causing the forms previewer not to work when working on a Xamarin.Forms application that integrates Mobile Center.
 The exact error is: `Invalid XAML: Could not create an native instance of the type 'Microsoft.Azure.Mobile.iOS.Bindings.MSWrapperSdk': the native class hasn't been loaded`

-2. If you have this error when building for iOS: `MTOUCH: Error MT3001: Could not AOT the assembly 'obj/**/Build/Microsoft.Azure.Mobile.**.iOS.Bindings.dll' (MT3001)`, you need to *uncheck* **Enable incremental builds** in iOS Build Project Options.
+2. If you have this error when building for Xamarin.iOS: `MTOUCH: Error MT3001: Could not AOT the assembly 'obj/**/Build/Microsoft.Azure.Mobile.**.iOS.Bindings.dll' (MT3001)`, you need to *uncheck* **Enable incremental builds** in iOS Build Project Options.
 This is a problem introduced by Xamarin.iOS version 10.4 and can be tracked [here](https://bugzilla.xamarin.com/show_bug.cgi?id=52727).